m3tac1ph4r/Notes/DSA_imp/Graphs/Algorithms/Prims_Algorithm.md

 # Prims Algorithm
+#algorithm #graphAlgo

 ### Minimum Spanning Tree (MST) :

 Suppose we have given a graph.
-And if we can have made a tree with **n vertices and n-1 edges and all vertices can visit  each other and minimum spanning tree does not have a cycle** then it will be called a spanning Tree.
+And if we can  made a tree with **n vertices and n-1 edges and all vertices can visit  each other** then it will be called a spanning Tree.

-And minimum spanning tree means *spanning tree which will be having minimum number of weight* is called minimum spanning tree.
+ **And minimum spanning tree does not have a cycle**

+Minimum Spanning Tree means *spanning tree which will be having minimum number of weight* is called minimum spanning tree.

 ![[Minimum_spanning_tree.png]]